 Andrew McCutchen singled and Jose Tabata doubled to put Nats starter Livan Hernandez into trouble early.
 Lyle Overbay's single scored one run.
 Garrett Jones doubled, scoring another.
 Ryan Doumit singled, scoring a third runner.
 Pedro Alvarez produced a run scoring ground ball and Ronny Cedeno capped the scoring with an RBI single.

 Washington put together a couple of run scoring innings, but it wasn't enough to overcome the big inning from Pittsburgh.
 Michael Morse had an RBI single in the second that scored former Buc Adam LaRoche.
 Jayson Werth hit a solo homer in the fourth.

-Pittsburgh got the runs back with a Tabata sac fly in the second and an Overbay RBI single in the sixth.
+Pittsburgh got the runs back with a Tabata sac fly in the second and an Overbay RBI sing...